Thermoplastic: Polyethylene

-Polyethylene (polyethene, polythene, PE) is a family of similar materials categorized according to their density and molecular structure.
-It is also known as poly and is obtained by the addition polymerisation of ethylene.
-It may be of low density or high density depending upon the process used in its manufacturing.
-It is resistant to moisture and most of the chemicals.
-It is flexible at room temperature (and low temperature) and can be heat sealed.
-Since it is an inexpensive plastic it is made in large amounts to cater to the demand.
+Polyethylene (polyethene, polythene, poly, PE) is a family of similar materials categorized according to their density and molecular structure.
+It is obtained by polymerization of ethylene.
+It may be of low density or high density depending on the process used in its manufacturing.
+It is resistant to moisture and certain chemical agents.
+It is flexible at room temperature and low temperature and can be heat-sealed.
+As an inexpensive plastic, it is made in large amounts for varying uses.
 For example: